UTA Grant to Help Minority Students Link Assistive Technology with Disability Studies

 Research in the colleges of engineering and liberal arts related to assistive technologies and artificial intelligence include:

-Fillia Makedon, professor of computer science and engineering, and Athitsos are developing iWork, a smart, robot-based system that assesses workers' physical, cognitive and collaborative skills while they perform simulated manufacturing tasks with an emphasis on finding the best ways to train and prepare workers, both with and without disabilities, for the industry of the future, where a worker has to safely and efficiently collaborate with advanced robots.
+Fillia Makedon, professor of computer science and engineering, and Athitsos are developing iWork.
+This smart, robot-based system assesses workers' physical, cognitive a,nd collaborative skills.
+At the same time, they perform simulated manufacturing tasks with an emphasis on finding the best ways to train and prepare workers, both with and without disabilities, for the future industry, where a worker has to safely and efficiently collaborate with advanced robots.

 The pair also is working with Yale University to use artificial intelligence to help experts assess learning difficulties such as ADHD in children very early in their lives.

 Greer has used her experience and research to help scientists and engineers better understand the human experience so that they can build more responsive robots.
-She is also working to find out how robots can be integrated into the home to provide physical and emotional support.
+She is also exploring how robots can be integrated into the home to provide physical and emotional support.

 Huber designed a reservation/reminder software system as part of a project that eventually will transport veterans on military bases to doctors' appointments using driverless cars.
 He, with Gergely Zaruba, computer science and engineering professor, Carolyn Cason, former dean of the College of Nursing and Health Innovation, Kathryn Daniel, an associate professor of nursing, and David Levine, computer science and engineering senior lecturer, created a "Smart Care" apartment infused with intelligent care technology designed to reduce risks encountered by older adults and those with disabilities who want to live independently in their own homes.